-I created this dinosaur costume to entertain the children who come to the puppetry arts museum.
+- Coolest Ever Homemade Dinosaur CostumeI created this homemade dinosaur costume to entertain the children who come to the puppetry arts museum.
 I got the … Read more

 For this costume I followed McCall’s Pattern # 2335, size 3-4.

-This size was too big afterall, so hopefully it will be next year’s costume, too!, , My son had a blast being in his costume!
+This size was too big after all, so hopefully it will be next year’s costume, too!
+My son had a blast being in his costume!
 He even willingly wore the hood.
 My friend gave me the green fabric and I bought the striped fabric for the spikes and belly.

 My son is really into Dinosaurs and wanted to be a Velociraptor.
 So with a lot of imagination I came up with this costume.
 The head is made from plastic canvas that I cut and sewed together to get the basic shape of the dinosaur costume head.
 I then used paper mache to form the eye sockets and covered the entire head in cut up t-shirts.

 Using foam I created the tongue, teeth and mouth.
 The dinosaur costume suit is made from long johns.
-I cut and sculpted the chest and stomach muscles from foam and sewed it into the shirt.
+Then I cut and sculpted the chest and stomach muscles from foam and sewed it into the shirt.

 In order to complete the suit I painted it using a sea sponge.
 Due to the fact that I did not use any patterns and could not find any existing Velociraptor costumes to reference, this dinosaur costume was created by pure imagination.

 Total Spent: $50